gfzwh/protoc-gen-micro/README.md

 This is protobuf code generation for micro.
 We use protoc-gen-micro to reduce boilerplate code.

 We previously maintained a [fork](https://github.com/micro/protobuf) of [golang/protobuf](https://github.com/golang/protobuf) to include the micro plugin but have since moved to protoc-gen-micro.

 ## Install

 ```
-go get github.com/micro/protoc-gen-micro
+go install github.com/gfzwh/protoc-gen-micro@v0.1.1
 ```

 Also required:

 - [protoc](https://github.com/google/protobuf)
 - [protoc-gen-go](https://github.com/golang/protobuf)